 The rules of the Scheme do not contain specific guidance on how the assets of the scheme should be distributed on liquidation.
 The Act prohibits the disposal of assets of a medical scheme except in limited, listed circumstances, one of them being the liquidation of the scheme.
 Members can opt for voluntary liquidation and can distribute the scheme's remaining assets amongst themselves.
 As the Scheme does not have shareholders, the current members will access the reserves through economic benefits such as funding reductions in contributions or deferral of contribution increases.

-Consequently the statement of profit or loss and other comprehensive income reflects no total comprehensive income for the year.
-The movement in the insurance liability attributable to future members are included in the insurance service expenses line.
+Consequently the Statement of comprehensive income reflects no total comprehensive income for the year as this is accounted for in the movement for Liability attributable to future members as included in the insurance service expenses.